kamoyl/load_balanced_vpn/README.md

 but slowly I will try to add some more features and also optimize code little bit.

-I also used NordVPN API to get some extra information on the fly, so NORMAL internet connection suppose to work before start 'em, but... it might be either changed having collected all nordvpn config files, and based on this start those scripts.
+I also used NordVPN API to get some extra information on the fly, so NORMAL internet connection suppose to work before start 'em, but... there is easy workaround: download first this file [zipped all config files for openvpn](https://nordvpn.com/api/files/zip), and then use those files as connection parameters data...

 ## HowTo